8 mistakes that could invalidate your travel insurance

 The onus is on you to ensure all travel documents such as passports and visas are valid before you travel.
 Insurance policies are highly unlikely to allow you to claim if a passport doesn’t arrive in time.

-It’s something to look out for right now: Current delays at the Passport Office mean some travellers are missing their trips.
-Getting a passport used to take just a few weeks, but the latest advice from the Passport Office (opens in new tab) is to allow up to 10 weeks for applications and renewals.
+It’s something to look out for right now: current delays at the Passport Office mean some travellers are missing their trips.
+Around one in four passport office workers across England, Scotland and Wales are now on strike until 5 May in a dispute over pay, pensions and job security.
+And Passport workers in Belfast are also set to strike.
+Getting a passport used to take just a couple of weeks, but the latest advice from the Passport Office is to allow up to 10 weeks for applications and renewals.

 8. Travelling against government advice